omermujtaba18/salla-technical-assessment/doc.md

 ### Testing synchronization with external services

-Run `php artisan schedule:work` this would run the scheduler and execute the `php artisan app:sync-products ServiceA` command daily at 12am
+To run the scheduler and execute the `php artisan app:sync-products {service}` command daily at 12am, use:

-If you would like to test the app:sync-products standalone you can run `php artisan app:sync-products ServiceA` directly
+    php artisan schedule:work

+To test the app:sync-products command standalone, use:

+    php artisan app:sync-products ServiceA

-### Testing import:products without parallelization
+### Testing import:products Without Parallelization

+To run the import:products command without parallelization:

+    php artisan import:products products.csv --parallelizationEnabled=false

-1. Run `php artisan import:products products.csv`, you can optionally pass maxRowsToProcess as well
+You can optionally pass the --maxRowsToProcess argument as well.

-### Testing import:products with parallelization enabled (to be implemented)
+### Testing import:products With Parallelization Enabled (To Be Implemented)

-1. Start workers with `php artisan queue:work`
+1. Start workers

+    php artisan queue:work

+2. Run import:products Command

+    php artisan import:products products.csv

-2. Run `php artisan import:products products.csv` you can optionally pass maxRowsToProcess as well
+    You can optionally pass the --maxRowsToProcess argument as well.